 Table 3 Standards for activities located in the Commercial Precinct and the Glenpanel Precinct Non-compliance status coverage.
 49.5.52 Landscaped permeable surface At least 20% of the site shall comprise permeable surface.
-NC 4 9.5.52A Resource consents for any building shall include a condition requiring that a Code Compliance Certificate under s95 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural works for the Sub-Area are completed.
+NC 49.5.52A Resource consents for any building shall include a condition requiring that a Code Compliance Certificate under s95 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural works for the Sub-Area are completed.
 NC

-Table 4 Standards for a ctivities located in the Open Space Precinct No n-compliance status 49.5.53 the location of hall be in accordance with the Structure Plan at 49.8, except items identified with a on the Structure Plan shall be in ance with the Structure Plan.
-49.5.55 Lighting and Gl are RD) Dis scretion is restricted to a.
+Table 4 Standards for a ctivities located in the Open Space Precinct Non-compliance status 49.5.53 the location of hall be in accordance with the Structure Plan at 49.8, except items identified with a on the Structure Plan shall be in ance with the Structure Plan.
+NC 49.5.54 Building Height Building height lighting shall be shall not exceed 12m, except that the maximum height of D 49.5.55 lighting, installe away from adja so as to limit the 49.5.55.2 No ac (horizontal or vermeasured at an 49.5.55.3 No ac vertical) of light terior lighting, other than footpath or pedestrian link amenity d on sites or buildings within the precincts shall be directed cent sites, roads and public places and directed downwards a effects on views of the night sky.
+Stivity in this zone shall result in a greater than 10 lux spill ertical) of light onto any property within the precincts, by point inside the boundary of any adjoining property.
+Stivity shall result in a greater than 3 lux spill (horizontal or onto any adjoining property which is zoned Residential by point more than 2m inside the boundary of the adjoining RD Discretion is restricted to: a.
 Effects of lighting and glare on amenity values; b.
-Effects of lighting and glare on the transportation network; and C. Effects of lighting and glare on the night sky.
-49.5.56 Staging develor oment to integrate with transport infrastructure NC works and othe the Structure P except for utilities, the specified transport infrastructural er physical infrastructure) within the Sub-Areas shown on lan shall not occur prior to all the corresponding transport works listed below being completed. es of this rule, "completed" means when the works are pleted and are able to be used for the intended purpose.
-Sub-Area Transport infrastructural works J 1 Upgrades to signalise SH6 / Howards Drive intersection.
-Signalisation of the Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Bus Stops on State Highway SH6, west of at Howards Drive intersection (one on each side of SH6) Safe pedestrian / cycle crossing of State Highway 6 Howards Drive intersection Dedicated westbound bus lane on SH6 from (Howards Drive to Shotover Bridge (part of NZUP package)) Stalker Road northbound bus priority land south of

-SH6 NZUP package west of Shotover BridgeSH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) 49.5.57 Building Coverage RD The total maximum ground floor area of all buildings in 500m2.
+Effects of lighting and glare on the transportation network; and c.
+Effects of lighting and glare on the night sky.
+49.5.56 Staging develop Development (e works and othe the Structure P infrastructural v For the purpos pment to integrate with transport infrastructure except for utilities, the specified transport infrastructural or physical infrastructure) within the Sub-Areas shown on lan shall not occur prior to all the corresponding transport works listed below being completed. es of this rule, "completed" means when the works are oleted and are able to be used for the intended purpose.
+Transport infrastructural works Upgrades to signalise SH6 / Howards Drive intersection, including at-grade pedestrian and cycle crossings across both roads Bus Stops on State Highway SH6, west of at Howards Drive intersection (one on each side of SH6) NC ea an 2UP package west of Shotover BridgeSH6 astbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane SH6A (part of NZUP package) 49.5.57 Building Coverage RD The total maximum of ground floor area of all buildings i n s 500m2.
 Disc retion is restricted to: a.
 Building dominance; b.
-Design and integration of landscaping; C. The traffic effects associated with the additional building coverage.
-4 9.5.52A Resource consents for any building shall include a condition requiring that a Code Compliance Certificate under s95 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural works for the Sub Area are completed.
-NG
+Design and integration of landscaping; c.
+The traffic effects associated with the additional building coverage.
+49.5.52A Code Compliance C applied for in respec for any building shall include a condition requiring that a certificate under s95 of the Building Act 2004 shall not be act of that building before the corresponding transport s for the Sub-Area are completed.
+NC